 With built-in functionality for promotions (dedicated on-screen buttons etc.) not included on many live streaming platforms, sellers can benefit from a level of manual control over their promotions.

-Coupon codes are one of the easiest ways to do this.
+Online coupon codes are one of the easiest ways to do this.
 They can be used in a number of ways outside of their ‘conventional’ use cases.

 For example, sellers can control the sale price of their products by displaying coupon codes on-screen.
 Customers can then redeem these codes on the seller’s own ecommerce shop.